epics-modules/caPutLog/docs/index.rst

    #define caPutLogNone        -1  /* no logging (disable) */
    #define caPutLogOnChange    0   /* log only on value change */
    #define caPutLogAll         1   /* log all puts */
+   #define caPutLogAllNoFilter 2   /* log all puts no filtering on same PV*/

 Make sure access security is enabled on the IOC by providing a suitable configuration file and load it with a call to